NicoToff/astro-pro-website/src/content/projects/06-astro-portfolio.md

 Back in June 2022, I built a rudimentary portfolio website using Express.js, EJS and Bootstrap.
 It was a great learning experience, but the hosting provider I used (Heroku) stopped being free for its Hobby tier.
 As any reasonable developer would do, I refused to pay a single dime, let my account die and rebuilt the entire thing using Astro in August 2023.
 Apart from a few minor bugs in dev environment, using Astro was an absolute pleasure.

-## Tasks
+## Accomplishments

 - Learn how Astro components work
-- Learn how to use React component with Astro
+- Learn how to use React components with Astro
 - Create a simple design using Tailwind
 - Enjoy the battle-tested components built by [shadcn](https://ui.shadcn.com/)
 - Organise all the content to be handled in markdown files